What to Remember Before Watching Ozark Season 4 Part 2

-Ozark is finally coming to a close.
-Season four part two, a set of seven new episodes, hits Netflix on April 29.
+Ozark is coming to a close.
+A final set of seven new episodes hit Netflix on April 29.
 As is seemingly in vogue now (see Stranger Things), Ozark's final season was broken up into two parts.
 Season four part one was also seven episodes strong, and came to the streaming giant in January.

 Ozark has packed many characters and a lot of drama into the 37 episodes that have thus far been released.
 Even if you've seen it all, there are likely details you've forgotten.
 Or maybe you've never seen any of the crime drama but want to catch the finale episodes on day one.
 Either way, here's a quick recap of how seasn four's first part ended, and what you'll need to remember heading into part two.